TheJelmega/prog-lang/design/README.md

 <name> := ( <letter> | <non-dec-number> | '_' ) { <alphanum> |  }*
 <ext-name> := { <alphanum> | '_' }* ( <ext-letter> | <non-dec-number> )  { <alphanum> | '_' }*
 ```
+*TODO: XID_Start and XID_Continue*

 A name is part of an identifier and

 There are 2 types of names:
 - Normal names that cannot start with a decimal digit
-- Extended names that can start with a decimal digit, but must contain at least 1 non-decimal digit or letter (excluding 'e')
+- Extended names that can start with a decimal digit, but must be distinguishable from any decimal literal, i.e. needs to contain at least 1 non-supported letter, or multiple letters supported by decimal literals.
-_TODO: Need to look into this a bit more_

 Normal names can be used everywhere a name can be uses, including in locations extended names are avaiable.
 Extended names on the other hand have much more limited scope of where they can be used, mainly in locations they cannot cause confusion.